 - your child is generally unwell or has a fever in addition to the hives

-- the hives came up straight after your child took any sort of medicine
+- the hives come up straight after your child takes any sort of medicine

-Scratching hives will make them worse.
-It’s great if you can distract your child and stop him scratching.
+Rubbing and scratching the hives will make them worse.
+Try to get your child to stop scratching.

-To relieve the itch, you can apply calamine lotion liberally to the hives and let it dry.
-Putting cold compresses on the hives or giving your child a cool shower or bath can also help.
-A spoonful of bicarbonate of soda added to a lukewarm bath might also help to ease the symptoms.
+To relieve the itch, you can apply lots of calamine lotion to the hives and let it dry.
+Putting cold packs on the hives or giving your child a cool shower or bath can also help.